Marvel and DC may be rival companies, but their superheroes do have one thing in common: inordinately rare figures.

 Looking to own one of the oldest superhero action figures around?
 Try finding a 1970s Mego action figure, or more specifically, the Mego 8” Spiderman figure.

-This 1974 collectible can be found for $30 loose, but in mint condition, it can easily run for over $100.
+This 1974 collectible is often avaliable for $30 loose, but in mint condition, it can easily run for over $100.

 4: Toy Fair 2012 Iron Man and Captain America Lego Minifigures